-BMGT P633 Management of Entrepreneurial and Small Business Organisations
+Management of Entrepreneurial and Small Business OrganisationsBMGT P633

-The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start a business and an idea of how knowledge which has been acquired in the core courses for the MBS degree could be applied in either a new or adolescent firm.
+The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start or acquire and grow a business and an idea of how knowledge, which has been acquired in the core courses for the MBS degree, could be applied in either a new or adolescent firm.

 The course will be conducted as a seminar, with time devoted to the discussion of ideas by students who have an interest in entrepreneurship and small business management.
-These ideas may come from guest speakers, from the instructors, from the text and other readings or from case material, and from students.
+These ideas may come from guest speakers, from the instructors, from the text and other readings, or from case material, and from students.

-BMGT P634 Business Renewal
+Business Renewal BMGT P634